 Given its slowed growth, metropolitan Chicago must capitalize on the full potential and productivity of its human capital by collaborating at the front lines of our complex adult education and training systems.
-Recent demographic trends suggest the region faces a number of challenges in sustaining a diverse, adaptive, skilled workforce.
-As the region's economic progress has slowed in recent years, so has its population growth, gaining just 0.65 percent during 2010-2016.
-Our labor force -- those that are 16 years or older and either working or actively seeking work -- declined by approximately 52,000 workers between 2008 and 2016 and is aging rapidly.
+Recent demographic trends suggest the region will face obstacles to sustain a diverse, adaptive, skilled workforce.
+As the region's economic progress has slowed in recent years, so has its population growth, gaining just 0.65 percent during 2010-16.
+Our labor force -- residents who are 16 years or older and either working or actively seeking work -- declined by approximately 52,000 workers between 2008-16 and is aging rapidly.
 Population growth is both a condition and a consequence of economic prosperity, as residents choose where to live based on their perceptions of economic opportunity and quality of life.
 Slow population growth can burden the regional economy with a narrower tax base, fewer job opportunities, and a smaller labor pool.